a2kohli/cse15l-lab-reports/lab2_report.md

 ![Image](server_addmessage1.png)

-a) The handleRequest method runs similarly as in 1) to 4) above.
+a) The initial part of the handleRequest method runs similarly as in 1) to 4) above.

 b) Next, since the path does contain "/add-message", the body of the if condition is run where the parameters variable is set equal to {"s", "how are you"}.

-c) Now, since parameters[0] does indeed equal s, the if condition inside is also evaluated.
+c) Now, since parameters[0] does indeed equal s, the if condition inside the current if condition is also evaluated.
 The value of the local variable str is updated to become "hello\nhow are you\n" and returned.
 This is why we see hello on one line and how are you on one line in output on the page